pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

-Should you stumble upon the FieldTypeKind, please find reference [here](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee540543(v=office.15)) - 2 means \'single line of text\'.
+Should you stumble upon the FieldTypeKind, please find reference [here](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee540543(v=office.15)) - 2 means 'single line of text'.

 If you want to run your flow, please think about changing the list name because you already created a list!

-If we now control our newly created SharePoint list, we will see that our new column doesn\'t show up in the default view but that we need to enable the column- bummer!
+If we now control our newly created SharePoint list, we will see that our new column doesn't show up in the default view but that we need to enable the column- bummer!

 #### Send an HTTP request to SharePoint 3 - add column to view

-To have the column in the default view (or another view), we need to add another \'send an HTTP request to SharePoint\' action:
+To have the column in the default view (or another view), we need to add another 'send an HTTP request to SharePoint' action:

 -   Select the site of your choice from the dropdown menu
 -   Select method **Post**